SciRuby/iruby/README.md

 Ideally it becomes something more consequential later.

 ### Development
+This is meant to be run from the IPython notebook.  install the bundle and generate an rvm wrapper for this bundle with:

+    rvm wrapper 1.9.3#iruby iruby

+You'll have to use our ipython fork's `ruby_kernel` branch.
+You'll also want to install ipython to point to your dev version with `sudo python setupegg.py develop`

 ### Building an in-browser REPL for Ruby (iRuby)
 Hey, I'm Josh Adams.
 I'm a partner and CTO at isotope|eleven.
 We alo host